kawther-adam/Web-App-DevOps-Project/README.md

 # Monitoring and Security Setup for AKS Cluster

-This README provides instructions on setting up monitoring, logging, alerting, and security measures for an AKS (Azure Kubernetes Service) cluster.
+This part provides instructions on setting up monitoring, logging, alerting, and security measures for an AKS (Azure Kubernetes Service) cluster.

 ## Enable Container Insights